 Apparently, the Colorado River was flooding … on purpose.
 The vital wetlands along the banks of the river no longer appear because the river no longer floods.
 A wide array of wildlife no longer appears, because their wetland homes no longer exist.
 Because the powerful waters don’t flow through certain areas carrying material downstream, silt has built up on the bottom of the river.
 So a group of very intelligent scientists got together and developed a plan to purposely flood the river.

 Why, you might ask, does the river no longer flood naturally (as God intended), creating these vital wetlands and silt-removers?
 The answer: the Colorado River is one of the most controlled rivers in the United States.
 Man-made dams and dikes now control the river so tightly that it no longer floods.
 The waters, once wild and erratic, are now quite predictable.

 Predictability provides a certain comfort.
 But as far as the Colorado River is concerned, it’s control that’s killing it.

 Sometimes I feel like that river.
-I have so many dams controlling my life; I know exactly where I’ll be and when.
-Somewhere between my dam Daytimer and the dam TV Guide, I’ve settled into a scheduled life of planned predictability.
+I have so many “dams” controlling my life; I know exactly where I’ll be and when.
+Somewhere between my work calendar’s dam and social calendar’s dam, I’ve settled into a scheduled life of planned predictability.
 My life is all but free of floods, but taking control of my life away from God has resulted in a very ordinary, ho-hum existence.